 Now just load up the most recent issue of Top Tech Tidbits in your email client or in your browser from https://www.toptechtidbits.com/#most-recent-issues and use the following hierarchical headings scheme to navigate:

 ➜ H1 headings are used to represent the newsletter title and every subsequent section title thereafter.
-Currently these sections are presented within the newsletter in the following order: Newsletter Title, This Week's Featured Advertisement, Dear Tidbits Subscriber (Tidbits), Press Releases and Other News, Featured Podcast Episodes, Featured Webinars and Training Courses, Directories, Buy, Sell or Trade, Sponsor Classified Ads, Supporters and Subscription Information.
+Currently these sections are presented within the newsletter in the following order: Newsletter Title, This Week's Featured Advertisement, Dear Tidbits Subscriber (Tidbits), Press Releases and Other News, Featured Podcast Episodes, Featured Webinars, Training Courses and Events, Directories, Buy, Sell or Trade, Sponsor Classified Ads, Supporters and Subscription Information.

 ➜ H2 headings are used to represent any child headings required by an H1 heading.